List of Transjakarta corridors: Open Top Tour of Jakarta

-Open Top Tour of Jakarta is a specialized paid version of the free double-decker tour bus service launched on December 20, 2024, in collaboration with Brightspot Market, an annual food, art, fashion and lifestyle festival.
-Unlike the regular ones which are free of charge, Open Top Tour of Jakarta is charged at IDR 100,000 (roughly US$6.18) and operates in different operational times.
+Open Top Tour of Jakarta is a specialized paid/premium version of the free service counterpart launched on December 20, 2024, in collaboration with Brightspot Market, an annual food, art, fashion and lifestyle festival.
+Unlike the regular ones which are free of charge, Open Top Tour of Jakarta is charged at IDR 100,000 (roughly US$6.18) with prebooked tickets via online, operates in different operational times, does not stop at regular bus stops to board and alight passengers, and provides exclusive waiting lounges on terminus point and wireless headphones while on board.
 It operates with two schedules: Sunset Tour (16:00 – 17:00) and Night Tour (18:30, 19:30 and 20:30).

-Open Top Tour of Jakarta currently operates with two routes:
+Open Top Tour of Jakarta currently operates with four routes: